IPT Therapy for

 Therapy is not for everyone, so your therapist will work with you to determine whether IPT is the best fit for your needs.
 We also offer other evidence-based approaches, including CBT and EMDR.

-• Yes.
-In fact, we encourage it.
-We know that healing is not just about mental health.
+Healing is not only about symptoms.
 It is also about identity, ancestry, community, and spirit.
-Your therapist will create space for real conversations about culture, family dynamics, generational trauma, and faith.
-If it is meaningful to you, we can incorporate spiritual practices like prayer, scripture, or rituals into your sessions.
-Therapy should reflect all of who you are, not ask you to leave parts of yourself behind.
+Therapy should reflect all of who you are, not require you to leave parts of yourself behind.

 • IPT does involve relationships, but it is not only about talking.